irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 # Specials:
 ### Bows/crossbows:
 * Fixed stats for some bows that displayed incorrect information.
-* Added armor peircing to all arrows for body armor.
+* Added body armor armor peircing to all arrows.
 * Updates a few stats, so bows and crossbows would feel slightly more different from each other.

 ### OVE9000 Saw: